qiskit-community/qiskit-camp-africa-19/README.md

    <dt name="nothing">None of the existing ideas is suitable for me :(</dt>
 <dd>

-If any of the proposed ideas is suitable for you, considering submitting your own idea.
-Maybe, you feel that the full thing is over your head, considering joining the [Good First Issues team](https://github.com/qiskit-community/qiskit-camp-africa-19/issues/1).
-You want be participating of the competition, but you will contribute and learn a lot!
+If none of the proposed ideas is suitable for you, consider submitting your own idea.
+If you feel that the full thing is over your head, maybe consider joining the [Good First Issues team](https://github.com/qiskit-community/qiskit-camp-africa-19/issues/1).
+You'll want to participate in the competition, this is a great oportunity to contribute and learn a lot!

 </dd>
   <dt name="tokill">My team is not reaching the minimum amount of members</dt>